Umuzi-org/ACN-syllabus/content/projects/oop/bank-accounts/part-2/_index.md

 ### Java

-Update your directory struture to:
+Update your directory structure to:

 ```
 ...